IgorRodchenkov/pathway-commons.cpath1/cpath/dbData/SNAPSHOT-README.txt

 ----------

-Gene Matrix Transposed file format (*.gmt) Format: This is the main tab-delimited file format specified by the Broad Molecular Signature Database.
-Each pathway is specified on one line.
-All participants in the pathway are specified as official gene symbols (if an official gene symbol is not available, participant will not be exported).
+Gene Matrix Transposed file format (*.gmt) Format: This is the main tab-delimited file format specified by the Broad Molecular Signature Database in which each pathway is specified on one line.
+We provide two versions of this file format.
+In the first, all participants in the pathway are specified as official gene symbols (if an official gene symbol is not available, participant will not be exported).
+In the second, all participants are specified as Entrez Gene IDs (if an Entrez Gene ID is not available, participant will not be exported).
 We have ensured that all participants for a pathway must come from the same species as the pathway.
 Therefore some participants from these pathways are removed.
 Exporting to the MSigDB format will enable computational biologists to use pathway commons data within gene set enrichment algorithms, such as GSEA.
 Available for all explicit pathways within Pathway Commons, e.g. all pathways from Reactome, Cell Map, and NCI-Nature.
 Full data format details are available at: Broad GSEA Wiki, http://www.broad.mit.edu/cancer/software/gsea/wiki/index.php/Data_formats.